leontrolski/stepping/docs/doks/content/en/docs/getting-started/introduction.md

 Deciding which bits of the page to twiddle is [taken care of](https://leontrolski.github.io/33-line-react.html) by React.

-Using `stepping` involves a similar shift but on the backend, in this case from twiddling with cached data in the database, to declaratively describing `outputs = f(inputs)` and letting `stepping` handle efficient updates.
+Using `stepping` involves a similar shift, but on the backend, in this case from twiddling with cached data in the database to declaratively describing `outputs = f(inputs)` and letting `stepping` handle efficient updates.

 ![Diagram](/images/stepping-frontpage.svg)

 ## Why?

-The Python backend you're currently building probably has a really simple "interview-question" version _(where you ignore storing/serving the data)_ along the lines of:
+The Python backend you're currently building probably has a really simple "interview-question" version along the lines of:

 ```python [references:foo]
 test-data/